Guiding Principles

 Clause 30 — Immunity Under Lawful Jury Orders

-Police and officials acting under lawful jury orders have immunity for necessary acts performed in good faith within those orders.
+Police officers and public officials acting under lawful jury orders shall have full immunity for all necessary acts performed in good faith and within the bounds of those orders.

 Clause 31 — General Power of Arrest

-Every citizen holds a general power of arrest, to be exercised lawfully; civics instruction shall teach its proper use.
+Every citizen shall hold a general power of arrest, to be exercised lawfully and with reasonable cause.
+Civics instruction shall include education on its proper and responsible use.

 Clause 32 — Peelian Policing Codified

-The Peelian principles of policing are codified: the police are the public and the public are the police; success is measured by the absence of crime and disorder.
+The Peelian principles of policing are codified within this Charter - the police are the public and the public are the police; success is measured by the absence of crime and disorder.
+The police must enforce the law equally to all, without fear, or favour.

 Clause 33 — No Entry Without Consent or Warrant